-As stated in 1.1 Background, in Japan too, the Action Plan of the Growth Strategy decided by the Cabinet in June 2021 positioned the promotion of voluntary and market-based initiatives for carbon pricing using carbon credits as government policy.25 In addition, the interim report of a study group on ideal Economic and other approaches for achieving worldwide carbon neutrality positioned the activation of carbon credit trading as a policy direction in aiming for "carbon neutrality by 2050."
+As stated in 1.1, in Japan, the Action Plan of the Growth Strategy decided by the Cabinet in June 2021 promotes voluntary and market-based initiatives for carbon pricing using carbon credits as government policy.
+In addition, the interim report of a study group on Desirable Economic Approaches for achieving worldwide carbon neutrality emphasized the importance of carbon credit trading as a policy direction for carbon neutrality.
 On the other hand, the circulation of carbon credits in Japan lacks robustness, and there is still room for expansion.

-The following summarizes recent trends in J-Credit, which is a typical carbon credit scheme with carbon reduction/sequestration/removal value in Japan, and the JCM, which has carbon reduction value in foreign partner countries, and describes the positioning of carbon credits in the emissions trading schemes of Tokyo and Saitama Prefecture and examples of its utilization by private companies.
+The following summarizes recent trends in three major cardon credit in Japan with examples of its utilization by private companies.
+First carbon credit is J-Credit, which is a typical carbon credit scheme with carbon reduction/sequestration/removal.
+Second type is the JCM, which implement carbon reduction in foreign partner countries.
+Third type is carbon credits in the regional ETSs of Tokyo and Saitama Prefecture.